UpsideDownTurtle/ajaybodla_datascience_ObesitySubmission/README.md

 - Cups of Water Drunk
 - Consumption of Alcohol

+<h4>Model</h4>
+I used Random Forest Classifier because it is easy to use but still extremely accurate and has a lot of documentation on the internet.

 <h4>Datasets</h4>

 Using 2 different datasets one that included lifestlye choices and genetic traits and one that only incldued lifestyle choices I trained two